awsdocs/amazon-ecs-developer-guide/doc_source/using-service-linked-roles.md

 You must delete all Amazon ECS clusters in all AWS Regions before you can delete the AWSServiceRoleForECS role\.

 1. Scale all Amazon ECS services down to a desired count of 0 in all regions, and then delete the services\.
-For more information, see [Updating a service](update-service.md) and [Deleting a service](delete-service.md)\.
+For more information, see [Updating a service using the classic console](update-service.md) and [Deleting a service using the classic console](delete-service.md)\.

 1. Force deregister all container instances from all clusters in all regions\.
 For more information, see [Deregister an Amazon EC2 backed container instance](deregister_container_instance.md)\.